number-25/classletters/content/posts/lazonick/theory_of_innovative_organization.md

 ---
-title: "The Theory of the Innovative Organization by William Lazonick"
+title: "The Theory of the Innovative Organization"
 date: 2025-03-16T21:52:32Z
 author: "William Lazonick"
 type: "post"